sarnold/doorstop-to-mermaid/README.md

 ## Quick start

+ds2mermaid is currently a small Python helper module for generating a mermaid diagram using subgraphs.
+The primary use case for subgraphs is to represent a set of doorstop documents, where each subgraph contains the nodes for a single document.
+Any links found in child docments are represented as mermaid edges from child to parent node.

+The package provides an example script to generate a diagram from the discovered document prefixes, item UIDs, and links.

-There are 2 ways to consume the ds2mermaid package:
+Therefor, the 2 ways to consume the ds2mermaid package are:

 * build and install the package and run the example script
-* add to your project dependencies and import the bits you need
+* add the package to your project dependencies and import the bits you need

+The current example script supports *very* minimal command options and there are no required arguments:

+    (dev) user@host $ gendiagram.py -h
+    usage: gendiagram.py [-h] [--version] [-v]

+    Example calling script for ds2mermaid

+    options:
+      -h, --help     show this help message and exit --version      show program's version number and exit -v, --verbose  display more logging info (default: False)

+Enabling the verbose option *will* pollute the top of the graph with a line of debug output.
+The script simply echoes the mermaid source to `stdout` which you can redirect to a file.

+### Caveats

+Mermaid on Github ignores any elk comments so Github rendering is limited to the default renderer, which is less than optimal.

 ### Prerequisites